Analytic Functions and Visualizations

 sort keyword is used.

-Groupby is searched over the dataset, so if you have a large dataset of more than 10,000 or so, then the results of a
+Groupby is searched over the dataset, so if you have a dataset with more than 10,000 unique groups, then the results of a

 groupby(key)calculate(count) query will be distorted compared to a